Patient Abandonment in Occupational Therapy

 Basic Element | Simplified Explanation |

-Accepted Responsibility | You were responsible for providing occupational therapy services (as an employee, contractor, self-employed, or supervisor). |
+Accepted Responsibility | You were responsible for providing occupational therapy services (as an employee, contractor, self-employed, or supervisor), including by accepting an offer to provide services. |

 Insufficient Notice | You did not provide written notice of at least 14 days to allow for a new provider (OT or OTA) to take over your duties. |